alstr/todo-to-issue-action/README.md

 This action will convert your `# TODO` comments to GitHub issues when a new commit is pushed.

-The new issue will contain a link to the line in your code containing the TODO.
+The new issue will contain a link to the line in the file code containing the TODO, together with a code snippet.

 It will also close an issue when a `# TODO` is removed in a pushed commit.
 A comment will be posted with the ref of the commit that it was closed by.